Stack logo

 Summary

 In this post we looked at adding row-level security to endpoints by wrapping the database interface with per-document checks.
-As long as your documents express a logical concept that can have access control rules, you can implement security in your Convex app today, by copying rowLevelSecurity.ts into your project.
+As long as your documents express a logical concept that can have access control rules, you can implement security in your Convex app today, by using rowLevelSecurity in convex-helpers.

 This is one of many ways to authorize access for your Convex app.
 Please let us know what your favorite way of managing authorization is in our Discord.
 Thanks for reading.